 Rideable Seasons: all year

 In the Western foothills of the Cascades near Seattle lies a treasure trove of Washington State mountain biking trails: Tiger Mountain, Duthie Hill, and North Bend.
-Tiger Mountain, located in the eponymous state forest, has a whopping 125 miles of trail with everything from easygoing routes to highly technical downhill.
-From the top of East Tiger Summit Trail catch stellar views of Mount Rainier.
-If that isn’t enough, the Tiger Mountain network connects to another mountain bike system in Raging River State Forest, which has almost 50 miles of cross-country, downhill, and freeride trails.
-Parking is free at Tiger Mountain except for the upper lot, which requires a Discover Pass.
+Tiger Mountain boasts a whopping 125 miles of trail with everything from easygoing routes to highly technical downhills.
+The network also connects to another system in Raging River State Forest, which has almost 50 miles of cross-country, downhill, and freeride trails.

 On the Issaquah Plateau, Duthie Hill Mountain Bike Park caters to freeriders and downhillers.
-Much of its 9 miles of trail is directional, with sections sculpted for downhill.
+Much of its nine miles of trail is directional, with sections sculpted for downhill.
 Its cross-country trails have freeride options: log rides, skinnies, drops, and ladders.
 Beyond the three pump tracks with park borders, Duthie’s flow park has the highest concentration of freeride trails and features in the state.
 This trail network connects to Grand Ridge Park, which has 25 miles of cross-country trails.
-Parking at Duthie Hill is free.

-If you want a local guide to show you the way, Seattle Mountain Bike Tours run trips to Duthie, Tiger Mountain, and Raging River.
+If you want a local guide to show you the way, Seattle Mountain Bike Tours offers full-day, half-day, and custom mountain bike trips.

 Mount St. Helens